 If you sustained injuries in a truck wreck, you have the right to seek monetary damages.
-With the help of a qualified truck collision attorney, you could decide the right path for you in settling your Western PA truck accident claim and in recovering the necessary damages.
+With the help of a seasoned Indiana 18-wheeler accident attorney, you could decide the right path for you in settling your Western PA truck accident claim and in recovering the necessary damages.

 If a case goes to a jury trial, that case has likely been going on for several years.
 The discovery process involves months, or even years, of exchanging information and documents, deposing witnesses, attending independent medical exams, obtaining expert reports, and recording expert depositions.
 A plaintiff may decide to settle his or her claim outside of court to shorten this process.

 However, an individual might refuse to take a settlement offer and instead elect to go to trial any time the opposing insurance company is undervaluing the claim.
 If a defendant is simply not offering an amount of money that is commensurate with the value of the injuries, then a plaintiff may elect to go to trial.